richardbsam/DataAnalysis/README.md

       Vehicle that require maintenance the most is Van with maintenanc count of 50850

 2. **Which vehicle make required the most maintenance?**
-      The vehicle makes are as follows:
+      The vehicle makes are in the following order: Ford F-150, Chevy Silverado, Tesla Semi, and Volvo FH
-      Ford F-150	                45917
-      Chevy Silverado	          27711
-      Tesla Semi	                9284
-      Volvo FH	                 9088

 3. **What is the average maintenance cost by maintenance type?**
       Average Maintenance Cost by Type are: